funkatron/FUnit/README.md

 	TOTAL ASSERTIONS: 1 pass, 1 fail, 0 expected fail, 2 total
 	TESTS: 1 run, 0 pass, 1 total

-See the `example.php` file for more, or try running it with `php example.php`
+See the `example_standalone.php` file for more, or try running it with `php example_standalone.php`

+Alternately, if you load `standalone_example.php` in a web browser, it will output a very simple HTML version of the text report.
+If you're running PHP 5.4 or above, you can use the dev server to view it like so:

+`php -S 0.0.0.0:8000 example_standalone.php`

+And then open <http://0.0.0.0:8000> in a web browser.

 ## Methods